From Toronto to Niagara Falls: 5 Best Ways to Get There

 Once you've had your fill of Niagara Fall's natural attractions, take a wander up Clifton Hill for some seriously wacky entertainment.

-3. From Toronto to Niagara Falls by Bus
+3. From Toronto to Niagara Falls by Megabus

-Taking the bus from Toronto to Niagara Falls is the most economical option.
-The MegaBus has one morning departure and one evening departure daily.
+Taking the Megabus from Toronto to Niagara Falls is the most economical option.
+MegaBus has six departures daily at 8:45am, 10:45am, 12:45pm, 2:45pm, 4:45pm, and 7:45pm.
 The cost of this option is almost the same as taking the train and bus option below but is approximately 40 minutes faster and is direct.
-The MegaBus leaves from the downtown coach station at 610 Bay Street.
+The MegaBus leaves from Union Station in downtown Toronto.

-The train and bus combo is through GoTransit.
 This option is super convenient, with departures almost hourly.
 It's a pleasant and relaxing train ride for half the route and a coach ride for the balance.
-The GoTransit route involves a change from train to bus in Burlington; the change from one mode to another is only a short walk.
+The GoTransit route involves a change from train to bus in Burlington, the change from one mode to another is only a short walk.

-As mentioned above, the coach portion of this trip arrives into the Niagara Falls bus station, a four-kilometer walk from the actual waterfall.
+As mentioned above, like the train, the coach portion of this trip arrives into the Niagara Falls bus station, four kilometers from the actual waterfall.
 The GoTransit train leaves from Union Station in the heart of downtown Toronto.

 The price of the train/bus combo is competitive with the MegaBus option listed above.